waylonwh/SafeIO.jl/README.md

 # Reassigning stores the old value in a safehouse
 @safe_assign x = 2
-# ┌ Warning: Variable `x` already defined in Main.
+# ┌ Info: Variable `x` already defined in Main.
 The existing value has been stored
 # │ in safehouse `Main.SAFEHOUSE` with ID 0x6b36583a.
 # └ @ SafeIO.Load src/load.jl:267